getcarina/getcarina.com/_posts/2016-03-25-weekly-news.md

 and gets out of their way, allowing them to use their container tooling and idioms of choice.
 We don't want to introduce our own unhelpful abstractions.

-So with that in mind, and after a [good community discussion](https://github.com/getcarina/feedback/issues/54), we're announcing the [renaming](https://github.com/getcarina/getcarina.com/pull/777) of "segment" to "node" in all our documentation and control panels.
+With that in mind, and after a [good community discussion](https://github.com/getcarina/feedback/issues/54), we're announcing the [renaming](https://github.com/getcarina/getcarina.com/pull/777) of "segment" to "node" in all our documentation and control panels.